 A refund of the registration and tuition fee is made only to students withdrawing from school.
-If the withdrawal is official and falls within the following time limit, a student will, upon presentation of his registration receipt at the Business Office showing payment of fees, receive a per-centage refund as follows:
+In no case shall a refund of the tuition fee be made for dropped courses or for transfers to courses carrying a lesser number of credit hours, i.e., there shall be no refund of the tuition and registration fee if the student remains enrolled in school.
+If the withdrawal is official and falls within the following time limit, a student will, upon presentation of his registration receipt at the Business Office showing payment of fees, receive a percentage refund as follows:

-Before or during first week

 Before or during first week of class work 70%

+or class will a 700

 During second week of class work 60%

 During third week of class work 40%

 During fourth week of class work 20%

 During 5th week & thereafter No Rej fund